 Topic: Which problems do European/American companies face when they try to conquer a market that they have no experience in operating in?

-Every year, thousands of companies try to push their products into South East Asian countries.
+Every year, thousands of companies attempt to push their products into South East Asian countries.

 A lot of them fail.

 And a lot has to do with lack of culture competences and local understanding of the market.

 Contact a company that has (tried to) taken their products to a foreign country and interview them about the difficult process.